-Hold IPCPRRD meetings.
+Hold one annual monitoring committee meeting and a minimum of two IPCPRRD meetings.

-- Continue to support the ISCBC programs. - Participate in provincial coordination meetings and interprovincial meetings as requested and applicable. - Continue to partner with industry to promote Best Management practices by offering plant identification resources, offering free commercial dumping at the three local landfills, and collaborating in outreach events. - Continue to support the local Rancher contracts offered by the Ministry of FLNRORD to enable local crown grazing occupants to treat high priority and other regionally listed invasive plant species. - Continue to work with governments and municipalities increase residents awareness of invasive plant species through joint inspections and sharing of outreach materials.
+Continue to support the ISCBC programs.

-Continue to support PlayCleanGo.org in partnership with PRRD parks, BC Parks, and the Ministry of FLNRORD operations to expand the education and outreach programs to include users of local parks and trails located in areas that have identified invasive plant infestations.
+Participate in provincial coordination meetings and interprovincial meetings as requested and applicable.

-Host an outreach event in partnership with PRRD staff.
+Continue to partner with industry to promote Best Management practices by offering plant identification resources, and offering free commercial dumping at the three local landfills.

-Increase awareness of the "Grow Me Instead/Plantwise Program" through local nursery visits, delivery of outreach materials.
+Continue to work with all levels of government and municipalities to increase awareness of invasive plant species through joint inspections and sharing of outreach materials.